The Ultimate Playa del Carmen ADO Bus Guide for 2025

 The ADO Mexico buses are large, comfortable charter-style buses.
 They are usually bright red and white in color which makes them easy to spot.

-On the bus, youβll find comfortable seats, restrooms, and television screens.
+On the bus, youβll find comfortable seats, air conditioning, restrooms, and television screens.
+Some even have power outlets or USB outlets.

 How much does the ADO cost?